natefaubion/purescript-routing-duplex/README.md

 We’ll have to update our codec so that `Feed` takes a record as an argument.
 We can do this manually with the `record` function and its `:=` operator, which lets you assign a key in the record to a particular codec.
 Record keys are type-level strings, so we’ll need to use `SProxy` to create them.

 Intuitively, we can read the below codec as “Match `”feed”` and then, if it exists, a query parameter with the key “search”, storing its value at the key “search” in the output record.”
+This time, we'll use the `optional` combinator to represent an optional value:

 ```purescript
 route = root $ sum